When Baltimore’s Police Board Was Sent to Prison

 Artillery and Troops in City Squares

-An excerpt from a reliable historical account of military activity in and around Baltimore reads, "At an early hour this morning the movements among the military indicated something new for the "defense of the capital," as infantry and artillery were hastily moved from the various camps into the city.
+An excerpt from a reliable historical account of military activity in and around Baltimore reads, "At an early hour this morning, the movements among the military indicated something new for the "defense of the capital," as infantry and artillery were hastily moved from the various camps into the city.
 As three companies of Col. Pratt's 20th New York Regiment were marched inside these structures and are currently maintaining a rigorous guard over them, a part of Col. Cook's Boston light artillery were stationed in exchange Place, fronting the customhouse and post office on Lombard Street.
 No one is allowed to enter the customs building unless he can prove that he is there on business, and everyone traveling to or from the post office must follow the guards' authorized route while dodging their bayonets.
-Col. Lyle's Regiment and the rest of the Boston artillery were also stationed in Monument Square, however it is unclear what their specific roles were at the time.
+Col. Lyle's Regiment and the rest of the Boston artillery were also stationed in Monument Square, however, it is unclear what their specific roles were at the time.

 "The remaining regiments in and around the city were all on guard at various spots around the steamboat words and at other sites.
 A unit of the 20th New York Regiment has also been stationed in front of St. Patrick's Church on Broadway.
-The 13th New York Regiment, under the command of Col. Abel Smith, dispersed its camp this morning at 6 a.m., marched to the McKim's Hill on the York Road, and set up camp there.
-The officers took control of the ancient mansion home as their headquarters.
+The 13th New York Regiment, under the command of Col. Abel Smith, dispersed its camp this morning at 6 a.m., marched to McKim's Hill on York Road, and set up camp there.
+The officers took control of the ancient mansion as their headquarters.
 Soon, squads of this Regiment were dispersed throughout the eighth Ward of the "rebels," looking for weapons.
 Though the soldiers claim that the statements made by union men to Gen. Banks indicating that an organized movement was about to be made to attack several camps and Fort McHenry and that they had been ordered in to prevent it and to protect the "loyalist" were the cause of the large military demonstration, there has been much speculation regarding its cause. ”

 At the time, the sight of troops from other states restraining the citizens of Baltimore in this way upset Marylanders descended from colonial forebears of revolutionary records so much that further hundreds left the city for the South.
-Today's well-known Maryland Club members and others have told the writer that the Boston Artillery's presence in Monument Square on one July 1861, as they were making their way to work, so sparked their ire that they immediately prepared to leave and go see if they could express it to the Southern Confederacy's armies.
+Today's well-known Maryland Club members and others have told the writer that the Boston Artillery's presence in Monument Square on July 1, 1861, as they were making their way to work, so sparked their ire that they immediately prepared to leave and go see if they could express it to the Southern Confederacy's armies.

 POLICE INFORMATION